Welcome from the Shepherd University President

 Shepherd prides itself on civility; please use fair play and courtesy in your treatment of others, on campus as well as in your personal life.

 Dedicate yourself to your studies; aspire to make your family and friends proud of you and your accomplishments.
+You are the next generation of leaders and model citizens.

 Become an active participant in the life of the campus through volunteer service, athletics (collegiate and intramural), and membership in Shepherd’s clubs and organizations.
 You will find that many of the skills you learn outside the classroom will aid you throughout your life and professional career.